paloranta/vim-around/README.md

 Some vi/vim-like movement and interaction across all Windows applications

 - Caps Lock as toggle
-- hjkl, 0, $, d, w -movements for moving the cursor
+- hjkl, 0, $, b, w -movements for moving the cursor

 - u for undo
 - d for deleting a selection